DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-config.rst

 On your mobile device, go into your WiFi settings that same way you would to connect to your home router.
 Look for another network to connect to.
 You should see a new network that begins with "DCCEX" like this: ``DCCEX_6e321b``

 Note that the last 6 letters and numbers will be specific to your WiFi board and uniquely identify it.
-The are the last 6 letters of that device's MAC address.
+They are the last 6 letters of that device's MAC address.

 Simply click on that network and connect to it.
 You will need to enter the password you specified in the config.h file.
 Ignore the warning that may popup telling you that "Internet may not be available".
 The CS is not connected to the internet and you are connecting your mobile device directly to it.
 Depending on the config and OS of your device you may still have Internet over mobile data through a cell tower connection.
 If you wish to use your home network internet (for example if your data plan is expensive), turn off mobile data and see the section below on Station Mode to connect using your home network instead.